soumilvavikar/federated-subscriptions/messages/README.md

 # The Messages subgraph

-Hello and welcome to the `messages` subgraph: this is the starter code for the Summit 2024 workshop, **Realtime data across your graph with federated subscriptions**.
+Hello and welcome to the `messages` subgraph.
 We're happy you're here!

 ## What's `messages` all about?